alexarsh/hds/README.md

 Availability can be seen here: [https://health-dashboard-service.tk/services/availability/](https://health-dashboard-service.tk/services/availability/)

+## Project status

+The project was focused on the working main functionality, unit tests coverage and deployment

+Things left to be done are:
+1. Each service health check should run in it’s own task.
+When there are a lot of services to check, the task becomes very large and it's not good.
+2. Invoking health check url should have some spinning wheel shown to the user when the UI will be developed
+3. Current health check is very primitive and can use additional info from the urls to perform a drill down in dashboards reports, for example.
+4. Old health checks should be automatically deleted
+5. Every api call has a timeout of 5 seconds.
+When there will be a lot of services, the timeout, number of gunicorn processes and machine resources should be taken into consideration.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.